inesparamio19/MSC-Viability-Prediction-Pipeline/README.md

 ```

 ## Methodology and Results
-1.  **Dimensionality reduction :** a strict variance filter (95th percentile) was applied to remove maintenance genes.
+1.  **Dimensionality reduction:** a strict variance filter (95th percentile) was applied to remove maintenance genes.
 This reduced the feature space from 47,322 down to 2,367 biomarker candidate genes
 2.  **Training and validation:** due to the small sample size (n=12), a strict leave-one-out cross-validation approach was implemented to evaluate a Random Forest classifier algorithm
 3.  **Performance:** the model achieved a **predictive accuracy of 91.6%**